pudly/schmopera-hugo/content/articles/electric-and-exciting-edmonton-opera-launches-2022-23-season-with-puccini-s-tosca.md

 <figcaption>Peter Barrett as Baron Scarpia in Edmonton Opera's production of Puccini's Tosca, 2022.
 Photo: Nanc Price.</figcaption>
 </figure>

 The cast of supporting characters should be commended for making the most of their time on stage.
 As Angelotti in Act One, baritone Peter Monaghan provides the necessary desperation of a condemned man that sets the drama into motion.
-Tenor Zack Rioux (Spoletta) and baritone Giles Tomkins (Sciarrone) play their roles as Scarpia's henchmen masterfully, with Tomkins providing a gasp-worthy moment at the end of the opera (#nospoilers).
+Tenor Zack Rioux (Spoletta) and bass-baritone Giles Tomkins (Sciarrone) play their roles as Scarpia's henchmen masterfully, with Tomkins providing a gasp-worthy moment at the end of the opera (#nospoilers).

 The work of Intimacy Coordinator Janine Waddell and Lighting Designer Jason Hand deserve special attention.
 Waddell's work in Act Two, in which Scarpia and his henchmen interact with increased violence toward both Cavaradossi and Tosca, is especially effective.
 Scarpia's advances on Tosca were especially menacing and spine tingling.
 And in some expert lighting on the "Vissi d'arte" aria, Tosca sings in a spotlight while the shadow of Scarpia looms on the wall behind her, which underscores the desperate situation about which she sings.